kubernetes/enhancements/keps/sig-auth/5681-conditional-authorization/README.md

    remember to (!) "remove" the permissions in the admission phase.
 1. The user needs to understand two different paradigms at once, and coordinate the policies between them.
-1. The principal matching predicate needs to be duplicated between RBAC and VAP.
+1. The principal-matching predicate needs to be duplicated between RBAC and VAP.
 1. The policy author needs permission to both author RBAC rules and VAP objects.
    VAP objects do not have privilege escalation prevention, which means that anyone that can create a VAP can author a static `false` condition for